-The UMF interdisciplinary concentration in Health Information Systems is offered jointly through the departments of Business Economics, Computer Science, and Community Health Education, combining core courses in all three academic areas as well as new courses that have been developed specifically for this innovative program.
+The UMF Health Information Systems interdisciplinary program is offered jointly through the UMF departments of Business Economics, Computer Science, and Community Health Education, combining core courses in all three academic areas as well as new courses that have been developed specifically for this innovative program.

 The job market for health information technology has been growing at an exponential rate, largely due to changes in the industry such as electronic medical records, computerized “expert systems” to guide diagnoses and treatment recommendations, and data collection for assessment of the effectiveness of health programs.

-This new academic offering is ideal for those who want to work for state or local public health agencies, managed care organizations, pharmaceutical companies, international health agencies, federal health programs, healthcare providers, or work as IT professionals in jobs such as:
+This major is ideal for those who want to work for state or local public health agencies, managed care organizations, pharmaceutical companies, international health agencies, federal health programs, healthcare providers, or work as IT professionals in jobs such as:

 - Project Manager